-Administrative costs are administrative in nature and not directly tied to the students or the quality of the program.

-Expenditures that are considered administrative costs are Local Educational Agency also referred to as LEA or Community-Based Organization also known as CBO administrative personnel.
+Administrative Costs are administrative in nature and not directly tied to the students or the quality of the program Expenditures that are considered administrative costs are Local Educational Agency also referred to as LEA or Community Based Organization also known as CBO administrative personnel.
 Programs commonly refer to these positions as Program Directors or Area Coordinators.

-LEA or CBO program personnel, such as fiscal representatives, and LEA or CBO program evaluation.
-Here I want to quickly distinguish the difference between assessment and evaluation.
-Typically, evaluation is when a third party evaluates the program and provides a report of the findings.
-Assessment, particularly if it is part of CQI process, is when a program engages stakeholders to help assess the program and then uses the data gathered from the assessment to inform practices to ensure quality.

-LEA or CBO advisory councils, and general staff development not related to Expanded Learning.
-A real life example here is when an administrator had all staff get trained on the Public Address system, or PA system.
-Because the training was not directly linked to the Expanded Learning program, it would be considered an administrative cost.
+LEA or CBO program personnel, such as, fiscal representatives and LEA or CBO program evaluation.

+Here I quickly want to distinguish the difference between Assessment and Evaluation.
+Typically Evaluation is when a third party evaluates the program and provides a report of the findings.
+Assessment, particularly if it is part of the CQI process, is when a program engages stakeholders to help assess the program and then uses the data gathered from the assessment to inform practices to ensure quality.
+LEA or CBO Advisory Councils, and general staff development not related to Expanded Learning.
+A real-life example here is when an Administrator had all staff get trained on the public address system or PA System because the training wasn't directly linked to the Expanded Learning program, it would be considered an administrative cost.
-What are indirect costs?
-Indirect costs are general management costs and may account for things such as budgeting, accounting, or data systems and services.

-Indirect costs may not exceed 5 percent of the total grant award OR the CDE approved Indirect Cost Rate, whichever is less.

-Indirect costs together with the administrative costs and may not exceed 15 percent in total.

-For example, if an LEA has already spent 12 percent on administrative costs, the maximum they can claim for indirect costs is 3 percent-even if the approved rate exceeds 3 percent.

-CDE approved Indirect Cost Rates can be found on the CDE Web address located on your screen.

-For our 21st Century Community Learning Center Programs, a Community Based Organization or CBO, may be the fiscal agent and they do not have a CDE approved cost rate.
-Therefore, these programs would charge a straight 5 percent for indirect.
+What are Indirect Costs?
+Indirect Costs are general management costs and may account for things such as budgeting, accounting, or data systems and services.
+Indirect costs may not exceed five percent of the total grant award or the CDE approved indirect cost rate, whichever is less.
+Indirect costs together with the Administrative costs may not exceed 15 percent in total.
+For example, if an LEA has already spent 12 percent on administrative costs, the maximum they can claim for indirect costs is 3 percent, even if the approved rate exceeds 3 percent.
+For our 21st Century Community Learning Center programs, a Community-Based Organization, or CBO may be the fiscal agent and they do not have a CDE approved cost rate.
+Therefore, these programs would charge a straight five percent for indirect.

-Now, let us discuss a few examples and see if you can identify if they would fall into the direct service category or the administrative costs category.
+Now, let us discuss a few examples and see if you can identify if they would fall into the Direct Service category or the Administrative Costs category.
 Feel free to pause the video after each example and have a conversation with your colleagues before we share the answer.